rappen/Rappen.XTB.Helper/README.md

 Helper and extension classes can now be used and examined.

+Compile the project once, to make sure everything works and to make it possible for Visual Studio to find the controls in the tool window.

 Open a WinForm designer, and all the controls listed below should be available under a group with the name of your project.

 ## Sample Code